 The blade is rectangular with an area of 85 square inches.
 Fitness paddlers will appreciate the high cadence stroke that works well with the larger blade.
 Recreational users will enjoy how effortless it is to pull through the water.
 The contoured wooden palm grip is solid, secure and fits hands perfectly.
 It was the favorite among testers.

 Because the Balance has a flat blade profile, we weren't sure how it would compare to the contoured and dihedral profiles of the other paddles but were pleasantly surprised.
-Although the whitewater river surfers wouldn't choose this paddle (their first choice was the Kialoa Insanity) almost all the flatwater paddlers found the performance on par with its rivals.
+Although the whitewater river surfers wouldn't choose this paddle, almost all the flatwater paddlers found the performance on par with its rivals.
 This paddle held its own against other performance composite paddles with scoop profiles and significant dihedral angles, much to our surprise.

 The beautiful red alder and basswood construction is reinforced with Fiberglass and protected by a special rock guard which prevents chipping.
 The Balance has a shaft made of aviation-grade T700 carbon, which is lightweight and has very little, if any flex.
 This means that you lose very little power on each stroke, which lessens fatigue and increases forward motion.